Whether you live alone, with family, or even a roommate, there are many reasons why a shofar—a trumpet of the Word—might be right for you.

 Now, there are two main types of trumpets found in the Word.
 One type is a silver trumpet—a long trump, commonly made in pairs for Temple use, crafted wholly of hammered silver, and possessing no moving parts.
-The other trumpet is called a shofar—a ram’s horn, shaped/worked into a trumpet/shofar and possessing no moving parts.
-Of these two main types, the second, the shofar made from an animal horn, is the most commonly referenced in the Word.
+The other trumpet is called a shofar—a ram’s horn, shaped/worked into a trumpet/shofar with no moving parts.
+Of these two main types, the second, the shofar, made from an animal horn, is the most commonly referenced in the Word.

 Numbers 10:9 tells us of the importance of shofars in battle, and in our own lives shofars can hold a similar purpose…

 “When you go to war in your land against the enemy who oppresses you, then you shall sound an alarm with the trumpets, and you will be remembered before the Lord your God, and you will be saved from your enemies.”

 They can be our call to battle, not merely for battles with physical weapons, but for those of prayer.
 A blast from a shofar is a spiritual battle cry, harkening our spirit unto God’s, and even sending forth angels.

 This alone should be enough reason for us to desire a shofar within the walls of our homes, but there are many others…

 Shofars in the Word are often used to bring us to the remembrance of God, not only when we go to war, but also when we blow them at God’s appointed feasts, the start of each new month in the biblical calendar, and even when we bring our offerings—money, time, etc.—before the Lord.

 “Also in the day of your gladness, in your appointed feasts, and at the beginning of your months, you shall blow the trumpets over your burnt offerings and over the sacrifices of your peace offerings; and they shall be a memorial for you before your God: I am the Lord your God.”—Numbers 10:10—Numbers 10:10